 Faith Community Nursing (FCN) or commonly called parish nursing is a specialty nursing practice recognized by the American Nurses Association since 1998.
 FCN’s provide intentional care of the spirit to members of a faith community to promote wellness and prevent illness.

 The course is open to registered nurses of all faith traditions with an active license in the state of their practice (and junior/senior level Marian BSN Students are eligible for elective credit).
 Upon completion of the foundational course, nurses will be able to develop and maintain a faith community nursing practice within their community of faith.

-Format: This course is offered in a hybrid format, with two in-person meetings, and online instruction and discussions.
+Format: This course is offered in a hybrid format, with in-person meetings, and online instruction and discussions.
 The program guides the nurse in engagement within their own community of faith.
 The learning modules will include mini-lectures, discussions, readings, reflections, scriptures, prayer, case studies, and other learning activities.

 Participants who complete 80% or more of the course and complete and submit a continuing nursing professional development activity evaluation will earn 36.5 contact hours.

 $500.00 plus textbook.
-Application and payment are due to the Marian University Business Office by June 20, 2022.
+Registration Application and payment are due to the Marian University Business Office by December 16, 2022.